The History of a Mysterious Old Fortress

 The maintenance is simple to keep up with in all weather conditions.

-The many changes in my life has allowed me to appreciate my new life.
+The many changes in my life have allowed me to appreciate my new life.
 The castle has one of my best views and I enjoy the countryside life.

 Sokol Kula the Falcon Tower